Nevada legislature ousts lawmaker, as "personal matters" cited

 (Reuters) - The Nevada State Assembly voted on Thursday to expel Democratic Assemblyman Steven Brooks, in the first ouster of its kind in the history of the state legislature.

-Before the vote on Thursday, Assembly Minority Leader Pat Hickey, a Republican from Reno, told Assembly members that Kirkpatrick had carried the weight of the process that ultimately led to Brooks’s ouster.

-“No person has felt the difficulty of this difficult decision more than our speaker,” he said of Kirkpatrick, who was visibly upset before and after the vote.

 Lawmakers who spoke on Thursday before the vote did not directly say why they were moving to expel Brooks.
-The action came a day after a Nevada Assembly Select Committee met behind closed doors and emerged to vote 6-1 to recommend the lawmaker’s ouster.
+But the action came a day after a Nevada Assembly Select Committee met behind closed doors and emerged to vote 6-1 to recommend the lawmaker’s ouster.

 Such closed door meetings are allowed under the Nevada constitution when lawmakers are discussing a colleague’s character, alleged misconduct, professional competence, or physical or mental health, said Rick Combs, director of Nevada’s Legislative Counsel Bureau.